TonyRiches17/se_project_spots/README.md

 ## Description

-This project is has the make up of a social media website, that enables you to upload a profile picture with accompanying bio information.
+This project has the make up of a social media website, that enables you to upload a profile picture with accompanying bio information.
 You can upload pictures and solicit likes below them.

 ### Technologies Used